 7. Meetha Reetha Sahib

-Some trees are now in Gurudwara’s premises.
+Some trees are now on Gurudwara’s premises.
 This is why they call this place Meetha Reetha Sahib.
 This place is considered a holy place for Sikhs because of its religious history.

 8. Shri Hemkund Sahib

 Major General Harkirat Singh, Engineer-in-Chief, Indian Army, designed the present Gurudwara around the 1960s.
-He appointed Architect Siali to lead the design and development of this sacred pilgrimage site, which was designed in accordance with all the surroundings and environment.
+He appointed Architect Siali to lead the design and development of this sacred pilgrimage site, which was designed by all the surroundings and environment.

 This is the world’s only pentagonal gurudwara.
 Located near the Hemkund Sahib Gurudwara, Hemkund Lake is a beautiful little water body that adds to this place’s beauty.
 Devotees who visit Hemkund Sahib take a dip in the holy lake’s bath.